noaione/komga-nuxt/README.md

 1. Clone this repository
 2. Clone Komga repository
-3. Build this repository with: `npm run build:komga`
+3. Build this repository with: `npm run build:servlet`
 4. Copy the build `dist` folder contents into `komga/src/main/resources/public`
 5. Run gradle: `./gradlew assemble`

-The `build:komga` script is special since it will automatically run a Nitro hooks that will modify the build process of the project to make it fully SPA and support Spring Boot base URL by utilizing `window.resourceBaseHost`.
+The `build:servlet` script is special since it will automatically run a Nitro hooks that will modify the build process of the project to make it fully SPA and support Spring Boot base URL by utilizing `window.resourceBaseHost`.

 You can see how it modify stuff by looking at: [`modules/servlet-rewrite.ts`](https://github.com/noaione/komga-nuxt/blob/master/modules/servlet-rewrite.ts)